TrailsofGold/whitepaper/docs/game_concept/treasures.md

 In VS mode treasures are spawned anywhere, at anytime.

-In solo mode treasures are spawned all around the user's current location when the hunt starts.
+In solo mode treasures are spawned all around the player's current location when the hunt starts.

 The number of spawned treasures in a hunt depend on the crew size (number of pirates in the crew) plus a random factor: